dsprenkels/sss-rs/README.md

   access to a accurate timing channel to iteratively guess shares during the execution of `combine_shares`.

+### Version 0.1.5

+- This library used to link to my `sss` library that was written in C.  From this version, the complete library is written only in Rust.
+- The `have_libsodium` feature flag is deprecated.
+- The minimum required rustc version is now 1.44.0.

 ## Questions

 Feel free to [open an issue](https://github.com/dsprenkels/sss-rs/issues/new)